Skip to main content

 What This Means for California

-When your insurer imposes conditions on the appraisal process that are not found in the statute — documentation prerequisites, restrictions on what can be appraised, procedural hoops designed to delay or discourage the process — those conditions may be unenforceable if they reduce your appraisal rights below the statutory minimum.
+When an insurer imposes conditions on the appraisal process that are not found in the statute — documentation prerequisites, restrictions on what can be appraised, procedural hoops designed to delay or discourage the process — those conditions may be unenforceable if they reduce appraisal rights below the statutory minimum.
+Whether a specific policy condition crosses that line is a question for an attorney to evaluate on the specific facts.